nsrr/shhs-documentation/pages/3-reliability-shhs2.md

 **Initial Assessment of SHHS-2 Scorer Reliablilty (reviewed by PSG Committee 4/01)**

 The following summarizes part of our quality assurance and certification procedures for scorer reliability.
-In early 1995, a formal scoring reliability study was designed (Whitney et al.; Sleep) which included scoring of20 studies per original scorer (912 {part time scorer}, 914, 915), scored twice over a 6.5 month interval.
-Half of these records (IO/scorer) were also scored at the second time point by the other scorers.
+In early 1995, a formal scoring reliability study was designed (Whitney et al.; Sleep) which included scoring of 20 studies per original scorer (912 {part time scorer}, 914, 915), scored twice over a 6.5 month interval.
+Half of these records (10/scorer) were also scored at the second time point by the other scorers.
 A random sample of these records were rescored over the course of SHHS to document drift over time.
 It should be noted that these records all came from the first 500 SHHS 1 studies, and overall, were of poorer quality (especially EEG and oximetry) than subsequent records.
 Note that the only scorer who originally participated in the scoring reliability study who is scoring for SHHS2 is 915.
-However, scorer 916 joined SHHSI very early in that study (towards the end ofthe reliability study initiation) and has been involved in SHHS since then.
+However, scorer 916 joined SHHS1 very early in that study (towards the end of the reliability study initiation) and has been involved in SHHS since then.
 Scorer 922 joined SHHS2 in November 2000.

 Time points: